 See our general labor resume sample for ideas on how to present your work experience in the best light and land an interview for the job you want!

-General Labor Resume Questions
+General Laborer Resume Questions

 In the production industry, you may have to know how to read computerized work orders and perform minor maintenance on machines.
 Because you need at least a minimal familiarity with computers, you may want to point out this skill on your resume.
 You can either include it in your skills section or describe how your ability with computers helped you succeed in past jobs.